comptoolsres/comptoolsres.github.io/TLCL_reading_notes_3.md

 #### <i class="fa fa-search-plus"></i> The `\t` wildcard-- Tab character

-Again, we do not have any tabs in this string, but if we did "`\t" would match them.
+Again, we do not have any tabs in this string, but if we did "`\t`" would match them.
 There is a difference between tab and space and this can be used to find tabs, but not spaces.
+Note that VSCode usually automatically converts the tab key to multiple spaces, so you may not be able to add tabs to our document.
+We will use tabs in the exercise below.

 #### <i class="fa fa-search-plus"></i> The `\n` wildcard-- Newline character